mattdesl/glsl-fxaa/README.md

 }
 ```

-This may or may not lead to better performance on certain devices.
-For the most part; you should just use the simplest `index.glsl` use case.
+In most cases, you should just use the simplest `index.glsl` use case demonstrated earlier.

 ## demo